Books

 “Wulffson shares the stories behind classic and commercial toy inventions such as Legos, Mr. Potato Head, Raggedy Ann, toy soldiers, Twister, checkers, and remote control cars.
 Readers will discover that some of the most popular creations were the products of experiments gone awry, thus providing a lesson in persistence, surprise outcomes, and creative thinking.” – SLJ

-What a Great Idea!: Ivnentions that Changed the World
+What a Great Idea!: Inventions that Changed the World

 by Stephen M. Tomecek; illustrated by Dan Stuckenschneider